 - Diabetes mellitus: Blood sugar results may fluctuate in the setting of acute MDR-TB, and thus, more frequent monitoring of blood sugars is necessary.
 Medications for diabetes may need to be adjusted in this initial phase.
 In addition, common drugs used to treat TB may exacerbate glucose control problems and could have overlapping toxicities with both the disease itself (e.g. peripheral neuropathy) and with diabetes treatment regimens (e.g. oral antihyperglycemics).
 Patients may need to adjust their insulin dosing for tighter control, especially in the early stages of treatment.
 In addition, patients should be provided with adequate calories to ensure healthy weight gain. - Reactive airway disease: Active MDR-TB can exacerbate existing reactive airway disease or cause reactive airway disease.
 Bronchodilators should be used for both maintenance and rescue situations.
 Inhaled corticosteroids can be safely used in children with MDR-TB. - Orthopedic problems: Children may develop TB of the spine or joints, requiring the use of braces or other support devices.
 Children may also need physical therapy as part of their recoveries.
 When possible, local materials should be used for devices, and simple physical therapy regimens (e.g. chest clapping) that can be done at home should be designed. - All children with MDR-TB should have a full complement of immunizations.
-It is important to verify immunizations at each appointment.
+It is important to verify immunizations at each appointment. - COVID-19, the clinical syndrome caused by SARS-CoV-2, emerged as a major cause of global morbidity and mortality in 2020 and can affect children of all ages.
+There are data to suggest that persons with TB have a higher rate of morbidity and mortality if they develop COVID-19, and thus children living with MDR-TB should be prioritized for immunization and preventive measures for COVID-19.
+Children should be tested for COVID-19 if they have signs and symptoms of the disease.
+Although data show most children do not develop severe COVID-19, if they are hospitalized with COVID-19 and also on treatment for MDR-TB, their MDR-TB therapy should be continued and they should receive dexamethasone or other corticosteroids as per COVID-19 clinical management protocols.
+Treatment of children with MDR-TB outside of the hospital setting may be one way to decrease nosocomial transmission of COVID-19, and decentralized, family-centered approaches to therapy to support children and adolescents in the community can help with infection control.

-Figure 5: Algorithm for Management of Children on Treatment for MDR- TB and HIV
+Figure 5: Algorithm for Management of Children on Treatment for MDR-TB and HIV